JanssenProject/home/development.md

   1) [jans_setup](https://github.com/JanssenProject/jans-setup) (local clone location will be referred to as `setup-code-dir` going forward)
   2) [jans-auth-sever](https://github.com/JanssenProject/jans-auth-server) (local clone location will be referred to as `auth-server-code-dir` going forward)

+- At this point, you should compile both projects using `mvn compile`.
+This will create some of the files that we will be using in upcoming steps.

 ## Setup data store